Frome Valley Trail: Trail description

-The Trail runs from Evershot Village Hall to Greys Bridge, Dorchester and passes through settlements of Sandhills, Chilfrome, Maiden Newton, Frome Vauchurch, Cruxton, Notton, Southover, Muckleford, Bradford Peverell, Charminster and Burton.
+The Trail runs from Evershot Village hall to Greys Bridge, Dorchester and passes through settlements of Sandhills, Chilfrome, Maiden Newton, Frome Vauchurch, Cruxton, Notton, Southover, Muckleford, Bradford Peverell, Charminster and Burton.
 It is currently 16 miles (25 km) long, however, It will eventually extend to Poole Harbour making Its final length 43 miles (70 km) from the source of the River Frome at Evershot to its mouth.
 There is also a cycle route which follows county roads and farm tracks.
 The trail is signed using a symbol based on an arrowhead which was designed to reflect the Bronze Age archaeological finds from the river valley.
 The trail is not marked on Ordnance Survey (OS) maps but the footpaths, bridleways and roads it uses are on OS Landranger 194 and OS Explorer 15 and 117 maps.

 Habitats and wildlife

-The trail runs beside chalk streams and through areas of chalk downalnd, grassland, water meadows and woodland.
+The trail runs beside chalk streams and through areas of chalk downland, grassland, water meadows and woodland.
 Flora and fauna that can be seen include Kingfishers, snipe, song thrush, grey wagtail, dippers, European otters, hazel dormice, water voles, marsh marigold, water crowfoot, salmon and brown trout.

 The Frome Valley is part of a major river and wetland restoration project, Dorset Wild Rivers, which is being led by Dorset Wildlife Trust and Farming & Wildlife Advisory Group South West, with funding from Wessex Water.

 The trail passes two nature reserves Nunnery Mead near Frampton managed by Dorset Wildlife Trust and the Riverside Nature Reserve on the outskirts of Dorchester, managed by the Friends of the Riverside Reserve with assistance from Dorchester Town Council.